Where to exchange money in Prague and how much?

 6) Check your bank notes if they are valid (some older versions are not valid anymore and we are withdrawing them from circulation).
 The new ones have a wide silver strip.
 But this situation doesn’t happen often, don´t be afraid!!!

-If you like my content and the free information on my website, you can support my writings by buying me a virtual coffee.
+If you like my content and the free information on my website, you can support my work and writings by buying me a virtual coffee.
 Thank you for your kindness and have a lovely stay in Prague!
 Without being scammed!

 Dana, owner and guide for Prague Behind The Scenes | small-group tours and experiences.